SiliconLabs/training_examples/dev_lab_arduino_matter_mood_light/README.md

 The video for this Dev Lab is available on [YouTube](https://youtu.be/IpvyQGEW5cw), where the video description includes links to further information.

-This project-based Dev Lab steps through the creation of a Matter over Thread Mood Light in the Arduino IDE using the Silicon Labs xG24 Explorer Kit and WS2812 RGB LEDs.
+This project-based Dev Lab steps through the creation of a Matter over Thread Mood Light in the Arduino IDE using the Arduino Nano Matter board and WS2812 RGB LEDs.

 The final device has the following features: